Crucial week in health care: What to know

 The new version does not address moderates' concerns about cuts to Medicaid, which the original bill would slash by $772 billion by 2026.
 That would leave an estimated 15 million fewer people insured by the program.

-The Congressional Budget Office is expected to release its score of the revised bill early next week.
+The Congressional Budget Office is expected to release its score of the revised bill early next week, when the White House will continue its lobbying effort, the senior White House official said.

 Who's already against it: Two no votes